HunorMarton/svg-tutorial/src/content/svg/basic-path.md

 Did you know you can put not only videos on full screen but any other web elements as well?
 Click the icon below to see how it works.

 How would you do the full-screen icon below?
+Check out this [YouTube tutorial](https://youtu.be/jX3mIQdQQ2w?si=oisc74y6ouJp_JZf) to learn how.

 Hint: You can always right-click on an SVG in the browser, select Inspect, and check its source code.